Are all Horses "Vicious or Dangerous"? More on the Connecticut Supreme Court Case

 The lawsuit alleged negligence and recklessness on part of the defendants.
 They filed a motion for summary judgment alleging that they were not on notice of any “vicious or dangerous” history of “Scuppy.”
 In support, they produced an affidavit stating that the horse, in the 28 years defendant Astriab owned it, never bit or injured anyone.
 In opposing the motion at the trial court level, the plaintiff argued that "a horse, by its very nature, is capable of biting someone without provocation or predisposition and that this was known to the defendant.”
 The plaintiff also filed a veterinarian's affidavit which stated, among other things, that “biting is a natural part of horses’ lives, and horses can bite for many reasons.”
 In addition, the plaintiff also filed an affidavit of a captain of the local fire department stating horses “have been [biting] since the beginning of time” and that a horse’s propensity to bite is part of its nature.
 Even one of the defendants conceded, very generally, that “a horse could bite you.”

 Dismissing the case, the trial court held: ‘The plaintiffs have failed to show, as they must, that the defendants were on notice that Scuppy specifically, and not horses generally, had a tendency to bite people or other horses.
 Therefore, the defendants owed no duty to the plaintiffs and are entitled to judgment on the plaintiff[s’] negligence claims as a matter of law.’’
 (Emphasis original.)
 The Connecticut Court of Appeals reversed however.
-Here’s a link to its ruling.
+Here’s a link (We have identified that the following link is no longer active, and it has been removed) to its ruling.
 Thereafter, Connecticut's Supreme Court accepted the case.

 Is a horse owner chargeable, as a matter of law, with knowledge of vicious or dangerous propensities — even if the horse had no aggressive history — merely because the horse is a horse?